pydata/numexpr/doc/api.rst

 .. py:attribute:: nthreads

-    The number of available threads detected.
+    The number of threads currently in-use.

+.. py:attribute:: MAX_THREADS

+    The maximum number of threads, as set by the environment variable ``NUMEXPR_MAX_THREADS``

 .. py:attribute:: version